VVill-ga/vvill.dev/content/projects/website.md

 title: ":spider_web: This Website"
 image: /img/website.webp
 desc:
     - >-
         In short, a handwritten site with a Gruvbox like theme, statically compiled by Hugo, hosted by Caddy on an Arch Linux VPS, with DNS and traffic routed through Cloudflare.

     - >-
         This website has been a work in progress for many years, and has gone through many a wardrobe change.
 I'll talk about my favorite features, design principles I followed, and my plans for the future.

+tags:
+    - Webdev
+    - vvill.dev
 enabelEmoji: true
 links:
     - link: https://github.com/VVill-ga/vvill.dev